 ESG Preference, Institutional Trading, and Stock Return Patterns

-Socially responsible (SR) institutions tend to focus more on the ESG performance and devote less attention to quantitative signals of value.
-We conjecture that this implies that stocks with high SR institutional ownership underreact to quantitative mispricing signals.
-Consistent with this conjecture, we find that a composite of 11 mispricing signals more reliably predicts the returns of those stocks held by more SR institutions.
-The link between SR institutional ownership and the efficacy of mispricing signals only emerge in recent years with the rise of ESG investing, and is significant only when there are arbitrage-related funding constraints.
+Socially responsible (SR) institutions tend to focus more on the ESG performance and less on quantitative signals of value.
+Consistent with this difference in focus, we find that SR institutions react less to quantitative mispricing signals.
+Our evidence suggests that the increased focus on ESG may have influenced stock return patterns.
+Specifically, abnormal returns associated with these mispricing signals are greater for stocks held more by SR institutions.
+The link between SR ownership and the efficacy of mispricing signals only emerges in recent years with the rise of ESG investing, and is significant only when there are arbitrage-related funding constraints.

 Keywords: ESG preference; institutional trading; stock mispricing; stock return patterns